inversify/InversifyJS/wiki/scope.md

 container.bind<interfaces.Factory<Katana>>("Factory<Katana>").toAutoFactory<Katana>("Katana");
 ```

-However, the value returned by the factory may or not be a singleton:
+However, the value returned by the factory may or may not be a singleton:

 ```ts
 container.bind<Katana>("Katana").to(Katana).inTransientScope();